Cascading Losses in Reinsurance Networks: Introduction

 \section{Introduction}

 The London market excess of loss (LMX) spirals of the 1980-90s revealed how global interconnections among reinsurers (i.e., insurers who insure other insurers) can cause contagion in the reinsurance market \citep{bain99}.
-This resulted in high concentration of losses despite the belief that all parties were properly insured.
-A series of major storms in these years caused tail losses to the London insurance market (and Lloyd's in particular).
+There was high concentration of losses despite the belief that all parties were properly insured.
+A series of major storms caused tail losses to the London insurance market (Lloyd's in particular).
 While risks in the London market were reinsured outside the UK, retrocession (i.e., reinsurance on reinsurance) brought these losses back to the London market, resulting in unexpected concentration of losses.
 Figure~\ref{fig:LMX_diagram} visualizes these interconnections.

-After these events, the industry mitigated such spiral risks by reducing the size of the retrocession market.
-Today, there is a sense in the insurance industry that the risk of spirals is largely a thing of the past and that risks are properly shared with reinsurers.
-To our knowledge, no reinsurance risk models used in the industry directly account for these sort of network effects.
+After these events, the industry mitigated spiral risks by reducing the size of the retrocession market.
+Today, there is a sense in insurance that the risk of spirals is largely a thing of the past and that risks are properly shared with reinsurers.
+To our knowledge, no reinsurance risk models used in industry directly account for these network effects.
 By applying the machinery we develop in this paper to estimates of the current US reinsurance system, we show that the reinsurance market is, in fact, not safe to network effects.
 We show such network effects can dominate the tail behavior of the system in ways that are difficult to predict.
 The US has insurance guaranty mechanisms that protect policyholders in case of insurance company insolvency.
 Our results are even more relevant in this case because the spiraling losses would be borne by the state.